amit0523/avoid-cplusplus-in-networking-software-and-use-c-language/README.md

-You should avoid C++ if you are developing networking software (like protocols, socket programming, etc.).
+You should avoid C++ if you are developing networking software (like - protocols, socket programs, etc.).

 The main reasons for this are given below: